andr-ew/nest_/study/study2.md

 ```
 well, just one light - in the upper left corner - but hey at least something is happening now. we've introduced our first grid affordance, called `fill`, which lives in a handy table for all the grid affordances called `_grid`. each affordance brings along it's own set of properties in addition to the basics (often the property names are shared throughout the module, so you don't have to memorize a long list of terms & definitions for each inddividual affordance). pretty expected stuff so far - `x` and `y` set a position, `level` sets led brightness.

-you probably already know what happens when you run `n.light.x = 5; n:update()`. (did you know you can separate two lua commands in re REPL with a semicolin???
+you probably already know what will happen when you run `n.light.x = 5; n.light:update()`. (did you know you can separate two lua commands in re REPL with a semicolin???
 I found out recently). these three properties change the appearence - or output behavior - of the affordance. other affordances will show us properties that configure input behavior as well (some change both!)

 cool. what if we set `x = { 1, 5 }` ? change it out in the script & rerun - you'll see that leds 1-5 on the top row will all be lit in one swoop. and likewise:
 ```
 x = { 1, 5 },
 y = { 1, 5 },
 ```
-will yield a 5x5 square. so we see that the dimentions of a grid affordance are changable, all through the use of two properties.
+will yield a 5x5 square. so we see that the dimentions of a grid affordance are changable, all through the use of two properties (try lighting up the whole grid - undoubtably useful for power outages).

 # do something, please